-After all, why should makeup be exempted from government production and distribution?
-It would only be fair that a socialist should advocate for a state owned cosmetic industry as they would advocate for a state run healthcare system.
+After all, why should makeup be exempt from government production and distribution?
+It would only be fair that a socialist should advocate for a state-owned cosmetic industry as they would advocate for a state-run healthcare system.

 If we can’t trust the government to produce and distribute our makeup, what makes us think they’d be qualified to deal with more important things like education and healthcare?